 Do’s & Don’ts

-- Show the most relevant content actions and use a drop-down menu to pool the others.
+- Show the most relevant content actions and use a more menu to pool the others.

 - Don’t show more than four page actions in the content header.